Make the MongoDB docs better! We value your opinion. Share your feedback for a chance to win $100.

 Diagram of the annotated map-reduce operation.

-In this map-reduce operation, MongoDB applies the map phase to each input document (i.e. the documents in the collection that match the query condition).
+MongoDB applies the map phase to each input document (the documents in the collection that match the query condition).
 The map function emits key-value pairs.
-For those keys that have multiple values, MongoDB applies the reduce phase, which collects and condenses the aggregated data.
-MongoDB then stores the results in a collection.
-Optionally, the output of the reduce function may pass through a finalize function to further condense or process the results of the aggregation.
+For keys that have multiple values, MongoDB applies the reduce phase, which collects and condenses the data, and then stores the results in a collection.
+The output of the reduce function can optionally pass through a finalize function to further process the results.

 All map-reduce functions in MongoDB are JavaScript and run within the mongod process.
-Map-reduce operations take the documents of a single collection as the input and can perform any arbitrary sorting and limiting before beginning the map stage. mapReduce can return the results of a map-reduce operation as a document, or may write the results to collections.
+Map-reduce operations take a single collection as input and can apply sorting and limiting before the map stage. mapReduce can return results as a document or write them to a collection.

 Note

-Map-reduce is unsupported for MongoDB Atlas free clusters and MongoDB Atlas serverless instances.
+Map-reduce is unsupported for MongoDB Atlas Free and Flex clusters.

-In MongoDB, map-reduce operations use custom JavaScript functions to map, or associate, values to a key.
-If a key has multiple values mapped to it, the operation reduces the values for the key to a single object.
+Map-reduce operations use custom JavaScript functions to map values to a key.
+If a key has multiple values, the operation reduces them to a single object.
+A map function can emit multiple key-value pairs or none.
+An optional finalize function can make further modifications to the results.

-In MongoDB, the map-reduce operation can write results to a collection or return the results inline.
-If you write map-reduce output to a collection, you can perform subsequent map-reduce operations on the same input collection that merge replace, merge, or reduce new results with previous results.
-See mapReduce and Perform Incremental Map-Reduce for details and examples.
+A map-reduce operation can write results to a collection or return them inline.
+If you write results to a collection, you can run subsequent map-reduce operations against the same input collection that replace, merge, or reduce new results with previous results.
+See mapReduce and Perform Incremental Map-Reduce for examples.

-When returning the results of a map-reduce operation inline, the result documents must be within the BSON Document Size limit, which is currently 16 megabytes.
-For additional information on limits and restrictions on map-reduce operations, see the mapReduce reference page.
+When returning results inline, the result documents must fit within the BSON Document Size limit of 16 mebibytes.
+For more limits and restrictions, see mapReduce.

 MongoDB supports map-reduce operations on sharded collections.